-Barry, who works from Body Architecture in Battersea, graduated from Glasgow Caledonian University with first class honours degree in physiotherapy and research.
+Barry graduated from Glasgow Caledonian University in 2005 with a first class honours degree in physiotherapy and rowing research dissertation deemed suitable for publication.
 He is not only highly qualified and experienced, but also sympathetic and great to work with.

-His working background has consisted of treating musculoskeletal pathologies in patients ranging from the elderly to young children in NHS Health Centres - he was named Chelsea and Westminster Allied Health Professional of the year, at the same time maintaining a sporting interest with assessment, diagnosis and treatment of elite athletes such as senior and junior international rowers, Glasgow Rugby junior, senior players, elite distance runners and triathletes.
+His working background has consisted of treating musculoskeletal pathologies ranging from the elderly to young children in all demographics and sporting abilities.
+He has been named Chelsea and Westminster Allied Health Professional of the year whilst maintaining a keen sports medicine interest with assessment, diagnosis and treatment of elite athletes such as senior and junior international rowers, Samoa Rugby professional players, elite track and field athletes, distance runners and triathletes.
 Since relocating to London he has continued to treat a wide variety of top level athletes and mere mortals like the rest of us!

-Barry is an exercise enthusiast who has completed 10 marathons, many triathlons including the Escape from Alcatraz, along with team football and rowing.
+Barry is an exercise enthusiast who has completed 20 marathons, many triathlons including Alpe D’Huez and The Escape from Alcatraz.
+He is currently training for a channel relay swim.
 We've been so impressed with Barry's sports background, expertise, and practical approach that we work with him at our Clinic, giving our customers the opportunity to get his advice on the problems they're encountering with their training.

-Barry is chiropractor in residence at our in-store Clinic:
+Barry is physiotherapist in residence at our in-store Clinic:

 My interest, in fact I would need to go further and say passion for not just running but all sporting injuries stems from my own sporting background.